btzy/circuit-sandbox/README.md

 ### Building on Windows (Visual Studio 2017)

 The Windows releases are built with Boost 1.67.0, SDL2 2.0.8, SDL2_ttf 2.0.14, and the latest NFD from its master branch.
 Boost and NFD are statically linked to Circuit Sandbox; SDL2 and SDL2_ttf are dynamically linked as recommended by SDL2.
 The C and C++ runtimes are dynamically linked.
-To avoid unexpected issues, it is best to build it in the same way.
+To minimise unexpected issues, it is best to build it in the same way.

 1. Set-up all the dependencies: